alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 // and had no effect on the second function
 ```

-The example would work with any number of function, or code, you want to invoke.
+The example would work with any number of function, or code, you want to invoke or execute.
 You could create tens or more `try...catch` statements each to handle one specific use case.
-Then, any error that would occur would not affect the rest of your code, invoked in other `try...catch` statements.
+Then, any error that would occur would not affect the rest of your code, invoked or executed in other `try...catch` statements.

 As you can see, the `try...catch` statement is really powerful tool for error handling.
 It allows you to run pieces of your code without letting it crash other pieces, or your whole application.
 That said, there is more.